-The Airport is located within the Metropolitan Charlotte Interstate Air Quality Region.
-In the past, Mecklenburg County was designated as nonattainment for 8-hour ozone; however, on August 27, 2015, the USEPA determined the area had attained the ozone standard and the region was redesignated to attainment for ozone.
+The Airport is located within the Metropolitan Charlotte Interstate Air Quality Region.51 In the past, Mecklenburg County was designated as nonattainment for 8-hour ozone; however, on August 27, 2015, the USEPA determined the area had attained the ozone standard and the region was redesignated to attainment for ozone.
 The area now operates under a maintenance plan for 8-hour ozone.
 Mecklenburg County was determined to be compliant with all other Federally-regulated air quality standards in effect at the time of the preparation of this document (see Appendix C, Air Quality).

-An emissions inventory of 2016 levels of air criteria pollutants and pollutant precursor emissions were prepared and presented in Table 3-2.
-The CLT-related operational emission sources include aircraft, auxiliary power units (APUs), ground support equipment (GSE), and motor vehicles.
+An emissions inventory of 201652 levels of air criteria pollutants and pollutant precursor emissions were prepared and presented in Table 3-2.53 The CLT-related operational emission sources include aircraft, auxiliary power units (APUs), ground support equipment (GSE), and motor vehicles.
 See Appendix C for the HAPs emissions inventory for the 2016 Existing Conditions.
-The emissions inventory was developed using FAA's Aviation Environmental Design Tool (AEDT, version 2d).
-Consistent with FAA guidelines, the inventories were prepared following procedures in the FAA's Aviation Emissions and Air Quality Handbook, Version 3, Update 1, the FAA Order 1050.1F Desk Reference, and the
+The emissions inventory was developed using FAA's Aviation Environmental Design Tool (AEDT, version 2d).54 Motor vehicle emissions were estimated with the USEPA's Motor Vehicle Emissions Simulator version 2014b (MOVES).
+Consistent with FAA guidelines, the inventories were prepared following procedures in the

-Title 40 Protection of the Environment.
+51 Title 40 Protection of the Environment.
 CFR Chapter 1, Subchapter C, Part 81 Subpart B § 81.75 Metropolitan Charlotte Interstate Air Quality Control Region (2012).

-&lt;sup>51 The year 2016 is used throughout this Revised Draft EA as it was the year the NEPA process was initiated.
+52 The year 2016 is used throughout this Revised Draft EA as it was the year the NEPA process was initiated.